alaamer12/happy_core/docs/index.md

 ## 🌟 Overview

-Happy Core is a feature-rich Python package that provides a collection of utilities and boilerplate code designed to solve common development challenges.
+True Core is a feature-rich Python package that provides a collection of utilities and boilerplate code designed to solve common development challenges.
 Built with maintainability, extensibility, and clean code principles in mind, it offers a robust foundation for your Python projects.

 ### Key Benefits